lancelet/capstan/README.md

 ## NURBS Curve Representation

-The library uses the "Rhino" form of NURBS curves, where there are two fewer control points than in "traditional" NURBS.
+The library uses the "Rhino" form of NURBS curves, where there are two fewer knots than in "traditional" NURBS.